 The total amount of funding available for the NGO Programme in Slovenia was EUR 1,875,000, of which EUR 1,593,50 were dedicated to the fund for NGO projects.
 Two calls for proposals were issued: one for small projects (EUR 10,000–20,000); and one for medium (EUR 20,001–60,000) and large (EUR 60,001–120,000) projects.
 In response to the first call for proposals, a total of 365 applications were received and 15 project promoters were selected (8 for medium-sized projects and 7 for large projects).
 In the second call for proposals a total of 246 applications were received and 18 project promoters were selected.

 Project activities included:

 - organising information seminars and workshops;

 - organising awareness-raising events.

-As a result of these activities, active citizenship has been fostered; cross-sectoral partnerships have been developed, particularly with government organisations at local, regional and national level; advocacy and watchdogging have been promoted; and networks and coalitions of NGOs have been created.
+As a result of these activities, active citizenship was fostered; cross-sectoral partnerships were developed, particularly with government organisations at local, regional and national level; advocacy and watchdogging were promoted; and networks and coalitions of NGOs were created.